LedgerHQ/wallet-api/packages/client/docs/reference/modules.md

 ▸ **serializeAccount**(`account`): [`RawAccount`](modules.md#rawaccount)

-Serialize an [Account](modules.md#account) object in order to send it over JSON-RPC protocol to the Ledger Live platfrom
+Serialize an [Account](modules.md#account) object in order to send it over JSON-RPC protocol to the Ledger Live platform

 #### Parameters